lionhamza/UKZN-Clinic-Management-system-Website-/README.md

-Here's a professional README file tailored to the title **"UKZN Clinic Management System Website"**:

----

 # UKZN Clinic Management System Website

 The **UKZN Clinic Management System Website** is a comprehensive web application designed to streamline clinic operations at the University of KwaZulu-Natal.
 It provides staff with tools to efficiently manage medicine inventory, schedule appointments, and maintain patient records while ensuring secure data management.